Mechanical power transmission is the transfer of power and rotation from one place to another using mechanical elements.

 Like the clutches, there are mechanical, hydraulic, pneumatic, and electric brakes.

 It can be classified according to its function :

 - Shoe brakes

 - Disc brakes

 Belts and pulleys are used when the distance between the shafts is too far apart to use gears.

-Chains are used for lower speed applications where the distance between the shafts is too far apart to use gear trains and belts are going to support the torque that needs transmitting.
+Chains are used for lower-speed applications where the distance between the shafts is too far apart to use gear trains and belts to support the torque that needs transmitting.
 They are also a good way of transmitting power when exact speed ratios are needed

 Design tip: Sprockets with an odd number of teeth wear slower than those with an even number of teeth.